Window damage due to foundation settlement in Leland.

 Cracks that extend along window and door openings can be a symptom of a much larger foundation settlement issue.
 If ignored, it's possible that the foundation problem that caused these cracks will get worse, potentially leading to more severe damage to your home.

-Window and door cracks that are connected to foundation problems have two common sources:
+Window and door cracks that are connected to foundation problems are typically a result of two common issues:

 Because of varying soil characteristics, foundation settlement is never uniform.
-Uneven settlement causes sections of a foundation or slab to crack and shift, while other sections remain in their original positions.
+Uneven settlement can cause sections of a foundation or slab to crack and shift, while other sections remain in their original positions.

 While foundations and slabs crack due to soil settlement, the wood framing supported above is more likely to bend or twist.
 This results in skewed openings for windows -- and doors and floors that dip.